 Hello my name is Whitney Phillips.

-I have a BA in Philosophy (Humboldt State University, 2004), an MFA in Creative Writing (Emerson College, 2007), and in 2012 received my PhD in English with a Digital Culture/Folklore structured emphasis from the University of Oregon.
-I am currently a faculty associate in Sociology at Humboldt State University, and am the Assistant Director of the Cultural Department for the Table Bluff Wiyot tribe.
+I have a BA in Philosophy (Humboldt State University, 2004), an MFA in Creative Writing (Emerson College, 2007), and in 2012 received my PhD in English with Folklore structured emphasis (digital culture focus) from the University of Oregon.
+I am currently an Assistant Professor of Literary Studies and Writing at Mercer University.

 (Oh, and why “billions and billions?”)